The Gau{\ss}-Bonnet operator of an infinite graph: Examples

 \section{Examples}

-It is clear that if $K$ possesses infinitely many cycles (as infinite ladders, or infinite grids) it does not work.
-A family of examples could be a graph with finite geometry: there exists a finite subgraph $K_0$ such that $K_0^c$ is a (finite) union of disconnected branches.
+It is clear that if $K$ possesses infinitely many cycles (as infinite ladders, or infinite grids), the condition of positivity at infinity will not be satisfied because there will be elements in $\Ker\delta$ with support as far as we want.
+A family of examples could be a graph with finite geometry: there exists a finite subgraph $K_0$ such that $K_0^c$ is a disconnected (finite) union of branches.

-\begin{pro} If the connected graph $K$ admits a finite subgraph such that its complementary is a finite union of trees with constant valence larger than 3, then, considered with the weights constant equal to $1$ on vertex and edges, it is complete homogeneous and $\Im\di$ is closed. \end{pro}
+\begin{pro} If the connected graph $K$ admits a finite subgraph such that its complementary is a finite union of trees with constant valence larger than 3, then, considered with the weights constant equal to $1$ on vertex and edges, it is $\chi-$complete and $\Im\bar\di$ is closed. \end{pro}

 \begin{proof} \tir We will prove that $\di$ is positive at infinity, {\it ie.} on each tree.
-Let $U$ be a tree with a base point and valence $p+1,\,p\geq 2.$ We apply Corollary 17 of \cite{KL}, taking the notations of this paper: in our case $D_U=p+1$ is finite, so it suffises to show that the isoperimetric constant $\alpha_U$ is positive.\\ Recall that
+Let $U$ be a tree with a base point and valence $p+1,\,p\geq 2.$ We apply Corollary 17 of \cite{KL}, taking the notations of this paper (in particular $\sharp $ denotes the cardinality): in our case $D_U=p+1$ is finite, so it suffices to show that the isoperimetric constant $\alpha_U$ is positive.\\ Recall that

-For a tree, one has a notion of {\it height} : the base point is of height $0,$ and for another point its height is the necessary number of edges to join it to the base point.
+For a tree, one has a notion of {\it height}: the base point is of height $0,$ and for another point its height is the necessary number of edges to join it to the base point.

-Let $W$ be a finite set of vertices of $U$, we shall show by reccurence on $\# W$ that
+Let $W$ be a finite set of vertices of $U$, we shall show by reccurence on $\sharp W$ that

-If $\# W=1,$ then $\#(\partial W)=p+1.$ If $\# W=n\geq 1,$ let $x\in W$ be a point of highest height in $W$ and $y$ is the point just below.
-Then define $W'=W-\{x\}$ so $\# W'=\# W-1$ and
+If $\sharp W=1,$ then $\sharp(\partial W)=p+1.$ If $\sharp W=n\geq 1,$ let $x\in W$ be a point of highest height in $W$ and $y$ is the point just below.
+Then define $W'=W-\{x\}$ so $\sharp W'=\sharp W-1$ and

 In all cases, applying the reccurence hypothesis, we get: